tijn/hosts.tmLanguage/README.md

 The regular expressions for IPv6 by David M. Syzdek were found [on stackoverflow.com](http://stackoverflow.com/a/17871737/852657).
 I had to rewrite them in a different format so any faults or mistakes are probably mine.

 [Michael B Lyons](https://github.com/michaelblyons) provided fixes and some great additions.
+And after that he rewrote the whole thing to add support for IPv6.